Black History Month should be renamed ‘accurate history month’ | Marcus Ryder

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-My most recent personal light bulb moment came two years ago when my son had a piratep-themed party.
+My most recent personal light bulb moment came two years ago when my son had a pirate-themed party.
 It was only then that I realised that many of the pirates that sailed the Caribbean were actually African – often fugitive slaves – the most famous of which was “Black Ceasar” who terrorised merchant navy ships in the 1700s.
 Of course, when you think about it, considering that the Caribbean was a major destination for enslaved Africans, it makes perfect sense.
 But up until that moment, my understanding of the history of pirates was simply wrong.

 I want Black History Month to continue to feature and profile Black heroes and “she-roes”.
 But most of all, I want us to understand that you cannot understand history unless you fully incorporate Black history into every aspect of history.